Does McCain Need A Young Catholic Running-Mate?

 France, along with Russia, would seem to have the most to lose from the OFP investigations.
 A permanent member of the Security Council and a U.S. "ally," it opposed the Iraq War.

 Many French companies were contracted under the OFP, and many French names surfaced on al Mada's list of 270 recipients of oil allocations.
-Politicians and businessmen close to President Chirac were identified. -
+Politicians and businessmen close to President Chirac were identified. -Friends of Saddam

 And that is to say nothing of the domestic politics these "leaders" were pandering to.
 The President of France and Prime Minister of Germany used anti-American tirades in their re-election campaigns--and both got re-elected.
 Or the fact that France and Germany--leaders of the EU--threatened that EU and prospective EU nations could be barred from participation in the European Union if they sided with the U.S. in the Security Council.
 Or the fact that the French and Germany economies have had an average of 11% unemployment and their economies have been stagnant for almost a decade, to the point that France and Germany violated the very EU rules on deficit spending it had insisted on before to keep their economies affloat by subsidizing them.
 That was not a good long-term strategy though.
 Economic relations, bought and paid for in bribes, kickbacks, and other under-the-table deals, with the Saddam regime in Iraq though, was a more long-term strategy they sought to pursue.